kadena-io/pact/docs/pact-properties.md

 (update 'accounts "alice" { "balance": (+ previous-balance amount) })
 ```

-In this case, we can see that the second `update` call will completely
+In this scenario, we can see that the second `update` call will completely
 overwrite the first one, with the value `(+ previous-balance amount)`.
 Alice
 has effectively created `amount` tokens for free!

 We can fix this add another `enforce` (with `(!= from to)`) to prevent this
-scenario:
+unintended behavior:

 ```lisp
 (defun transfer (from:string to:string amount:integer)